andybluey/andybluey.github.io/_posts/2019-3-9-Research-Analyst.md

 This gets me to a point where I think the 2 worlds really do align.
 Without processes to analyse a company or the risk of a portfolio in finance, you're just shooting in the dark.
 You're pulling information up randomly and expecting a good outcome.
 Garbage in, garbage out.

 This was me when I first tried looking at growth for my [startup](https://study101.com/).
-I started looking at basic articles with catchy headlines.
+I was looking at basic articles with catchy headlines.

 What I very quickly realised is that they were exactly that, "8 things to growth" BS.
 After buying some books and following some well respected growth guys, you understand that it involves a methodology and a set of processes to succeed over time.
 "Viral" & "Hacks" are [catchy titles](https://conversionxl.com/blog/growth-hacking/) for articles but it's best to avoid these because they're unlikely to have any substance.